Courses I currently teach:

 Environment (ENR 1200).
-This is an introductory course in environmental science, with a biological focus (satisfying the University of Wyoming's biological science requirement (SB)).
-We take a full week in the field for lab credit in Jackson, WY, based out of the Teton Science School, instructed by our own Dr. Flaherty and Teton Science School instructors.
+This is an introductory course in environmental science that I'm teaching occasionally (other Haub School faculty more frequently).
+It has a biological focus (satisfying the University of Wyoming's general science requirement.
+We take a full week in the field for lab credit in Jackson, WY, based out of the Teton Science School.
 During that week, we interact with natural resources professionals, including local Game and Fish managers, ranchers, and US Geological Survey Scientists, to gain context, then do our own research on grazing, water quality, and bison herds.
 Students develop their own questions and hypotheses, and we guide them with methods, and protocols for writing lab reports that are similar to scientific papers.
 We then return to campus for the course that covers the specturm of environmental sciences.

 Students in this course are immersed in current environmental issues --- local to international -- and trained to think critically to separate the facts and theories (the science components), from opinions (the values component).